alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

 However it is useful to have some of the same tools available on your local machine in case you need to run some quick analysis offline, so I recommend still installing a package manager on your local machine.

 ## Homebrew/Linuxbrew
 My personal preference is Homebrew/Linuxbrew (Mac = Homebrew, Unix = Linuxbrew), but really this is due to old habits, it's the package manager I started with, and therefore I've stuck with it.
-If you're willing to put in a bit of extra work for greater flexibility than Conda is perhaps the better way to go.
+If you're willing to put in a bit of extra work for greater flexibility than [Conda](conda-miniconda) is perhaps the better way to go.

-Brew is the simplest level of package manager, you 'brew' your programs, it installs everything to the same folder (/home/linuxbrew/), and will always keep itself up to date.
+Brew is the simplest level of package manager, you 'brew' your programs, it installs everything to the same folder (`/home/linuxbrew/`), and will always keep itself up to date.
 Additionally, you can easily update all your various installed packages to the latest versions.
 The trick is, you may not always want the latest version!
 This is because some software may be designed to work with a particular version of a dependency, and brew will automatically update everything rendering this software no longer functional.
 Similarly you may wish to ensure you use the same version of a tool for the length of a project so that you can be sure there is consistency in your analysis (and so when you're writing your manuscript, it's easier to say which version you used).
 If you want that functionality then Conda is the option you should go with.
-If all you're looking for is a simple way to install tools, and keep the up to date, linuxbrew is the best option in my opinion.
+If all you're looking for is a simple way to install tools, and keep the up to date, Linuxbrew is the best option in my opinion.

 The installation instructions below are taken from [https://brew.sh/](https://brew.sh/)